 Understanding Catalan Independence and Identity

 As we amble through the area, we will find broader clues to the Catalan identity.
 We will see Antoni Gaudí's first commission, the fantastical Casa Vicens, where the architecture genius first used organic philosophies and symbols of Catalan nationalism (for more on this, see our Barcelona Gaudí Tour).
 We will pass through Plaça de la Revolucio, commemorating the Glorious Revolution of September 1868 that deposed Queen Isabella II, underlining the rebellious spirit of Barcelona, and in particular Gràcia.
-In addition, underneath the square is an important bomb shelter from the Spanish Civil War (covered at greater length in our Spanish Civil War Tour).
+In addition, underneath the square is an important bomb shelter from the Spanish Civil War (covered at greater length in our Spanish Civil War Tour in Madrid).
 This will lead to discussion of Catalonia's importance as bastion against General Franco.
-We may pass through the Plaça Diamant, which appears in Catalan writer Mercè Rodoreda's La Colometa, set in a troubled post-civil war Barcelona.
+We may pass through the Plaça del Diamant, which lends its name to Catalan writer Mercè Rodoreda's iconic novel ( translated into English as The Time of the Doves), set in a troubled post-civil war Barcelona.

 Catalan Culture Tour